Transmission of COVID-19: Other

 While SARS-CoV-2 RNA has been detected in the urine and feces of some persons infected with COVID-19, there is no evidence of COVID-19 transmission through feces or urine.
 COVID-19 is not an insect-borne disease; there is also no evidence that mosquito are a vector for COVID-19.
 COVID-19 is not a sexually transmitted infection; while the virus has been found in the semen of people who have COVID-19, there is no evidence that the virus spreads through semen or vaginal fluid, however transmission during sexual activities is still possible due to proximity during intimate activities which enable transmission through other paths.

 Transmission rate, patterns, clusters

+Observations from early variants

-Many people do not transmit the virus, but some transmit to many people, and the virus is considered to be "overdispersed" – the transmission rate has high heterogeneity.
+Many people do not transmit the virus, but some transmit to many people, and the virus is considered to be "over dispersed" – the transmission rate has high heterogeneity.
 "Super-spreading events" occur from this minority of infected people, generally indoors and usually in high-risk venues where people remain in close proximity and poor ventilation for an extended period, such as restaurants, nightclubs, and places of worship.
 Such crowded conditions enable the virus to spread easily via aerosols, they can create clusters of cases, where infections can be traced back to an index case or geographical location.
-Another important site for transmission is between members of the same household.
+Another important site for transmission is between members of the same household, as well as hospitals due to the abundance of pathogens present.
+Traffic vehicles are also a site for transmission, since the control of the pathogen there is harder due to the weak ventilation system and the high density of people.
+Emergency departments are also great sites for transmission of COVID-19.
+The dispersion of respiratory droplets can be influenced by various factors, including the ventilation system, the number of infected patients, and their movements, which highlights the importance of proper ventilation and air filtration systems in reducing the spread of COVID-19 within an emergency department setting.